ajahne/blog/_posts/2018-11-27-javascript-array-level-up.md

   return element > 10;
 });

-console.log(found); // 12
+console.log(found); //12
 {% endhighlight %}

-Cool...so how might we use this to improve our JS Skills?
+Cool...so how might we use this to improve our JS skills?
 Glad you asked, I got you.
-This code is a modified example from a server validation script I wrote, which checks that our AWS infrastructure has been properly built via [Terrarform](https://www.terraform.io).
+This code is a modified example from a server validation script I wrote, which checks that our AWS infrastructure has been properly built via [Terraform](https://www.terraform.io).
 With the context covered, let's get to the code.
 {% highlight js %}
 const subnets = [
   {